adam-fowler/ses-forwarder-lambda/README.md

 ### Configuration

 The Lambda uses the configuration file `config/ses-forwarder-configuration.json` to setup the Lambda.
-It contains two fields.
-The first `fromAddress` is the address that will be used as the from address in your forwarded emails.
-The second `forwardMapping` defines where to forward emails to.
+It contains three fields.
+- `fromAddress`: the address that will be used as the from address in your forwarded emails.
+- `forwardMapping`: defines where to forward emails to.
 Each map entry includes the original email and then an array of emails addresses you want to forward to.
+- `recipientFilter`: Email filter to apply before running lambda.
+This is an array of email addresses or domains.

 ## Installation